dtaivpp/dtaivpp/README.md

 # Welcome!

-Hey all my name is David and I am currently working as a Senior Developer Advocate for OpenSearch @ AWS!
-As an advocate I am exceptionally passionate about distributed systems, observability, and clustering with single board computers. 🤣
+Hey all my name is David and I am currently a Senior Developer Advocate for OpenSearch team @ AWS!
+As an advocate, I am exceptionally passionate about distributed systems, observability, and clustering with single board computers. 🤣

 #### &#127760; Social
 <p align="center">